brandleadership/kuhsaft/README.md

 Also, be sure to have override the navigation partial in `app/views/kuhsaft/cms/admin/_main_navigation.html.haml` so you get a working logout button.

-## Modifying the backend CSS
-Simply override the custom css in your app with your own style at `assets/stylesheets/kuhsaft/cms/customizations.css.sass`

-## Modifying the backend javascript
+## Extending the backend CSS/javascript
-Simply override the custom javascript in your app with your own script at `assets/javascripts/kuhsaft/cms/customizations.js.coffee`
+Kuhsaft installs a sass file in `assets/stylesheets/kuhsaft/cms/customizations.css.sass` and a coffeescript file in `assets/javascripts/kuhsaft/cms/customizations.js.coffee` which are loaded by the backend layout.
+Those files can be installed by running `rails generate kuhsaft:assets:install`.

+Make sure they are in the `config.assets.precompile` array in environments like production where you usually precompile the assets.
+The generator will only add the necessary configs for the production env!

 ## Testing